What are the membership CPE requirements?

 - Reading books and articles

-- Attending meetings and serving on boards, committees and task forces
+- Attending meetings, serving on boards, committees and task forces

 - Engaging in learning activities that enhance professional growth and competence